ryan-byte/Node-Games-Shop/README.md

 <a name = "setupgmailapp"/>

 ### Setup gmail app password:
-- First we have to  <a href = "https://myaccount.google.com/signinoptions/two-step-verification/enroll-welcome">enable 2-Step Verification.</a>
+- First you have to  <a href = "https://myaccount.google.com/signinoptions/two-step-verification/enroll-welcome">enable 2-Step Verification.</a>
 - Now select the <a href = "https://myaccount.google.com/u/2/apppasswords"> App passwords </a> option and generate a password, that's it.